CS126SP20/final-project-jacobdr4/DEVELOPMENT.md

 2. Added save and load buttons to UI, added save and load tools to the tool enum
 3. Created the sqlite database where each shape will be saved to

+#5/3/20
+1. Initially got the save and loading functionality working using SQLlite.
+Although it worked as intended for saving rectangles and lines, I realized it would require another library in order to save scribbles.
+I decided to not use SQL, and just use local variables that would hold saves as long as the user kept on running the project.
+2. Created two new instance variables, vector<Shape> saved_shapes
+and Color saved_background.
+Refactored save and load to use these two variables to store shapes and the background color.
+3. Added an Ellipse button to the UI, allowing the user to draw ellipses.
+Refactored the shape class to draw ellipses and added the "Ellipse" enum to tools.

+#5/4/20
+1. Added an undo button that deletes the last shape that was drawn.
+Functionality int the method Undo()
+2. Added bounds detection through a variable, can_draw, and the method MouseInBounds().
+This is to prevent the mouse from drawing anything when it is in the UI area.
+It was necessary to do this for the undo button to work.
+3. Created the GetShapeTypeFromTool() method, which returns an enum ShapeType based the the tool that is selected.
+Used this to delete repetitive code in mouseDown().
+4. Deleted the Clear() method since it was redundant, I only needed to call shapes.clear().